morpht/convivial_decision_flow/README.md

 - **Local Storage**: Save user progress in local storage to maintain state across sessions.
 - **Dynamic Filtering**: Show or hide content based on user input using custom filters.
 - **Summary Display**: Automatically generate and display a summary of user choices at the end.
-- **Back and Restart Navigation**: Allow users to navigate backward and restart the decision tree.
+- **Back and Restart Navigation**: Allow users to navigate backward and restart the convivial decision flow.

 ## New Features

 ### Form Handling

-The library now supports handling form submissions within the decision tree.
+The library now supports handling form submissions within the convivial decision flow.
 Forms can collect user input and navigate to the next step based on the form's action attribute.

 ### Dynamic Filtering